jeandat/learning-ionic/README.md

 > WARNING: if I'm not mistaken, ionic built-in proxy is not working behind a corporate proxy.
 > For myself, I'm working either on wifi or on a local network made with my mobile.

+The following npm commands are wrappers around ionic and cordova commands.
+Il simplifies day-to-day job but allows nonetheless to use direct ionic or cordova commands when needed.

 ## npm run serve